rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

   -  Device resolution change prompt:

-    The test will Request User to change resolution on Source device connected to Hdmi In port:
+    The test will prompt the user to change the resolution on the source device connected to the HDMI In port:

   - Question: "Change the Resolution on device connected to port_type and then press Enter: (Y/N)"
   - Press **Y** if user able to change resolution (this will mark the step as PASS).